Frequently Asked Questions: Indoor Mold

 Who is most affected by mold?

-Infants, children, older adults, individuals with chronic respiratory conditions and persons with weakened immune systems may be affected sooner and more severely than others by mold in the home.
-If you have concerns, you should consult a medical doctor if they feel their health is affected by indoor mold.
+Infants, young children, older adults, people with chronic respiratory conditions and people with weakened immune systems may be affected sooner and more severely than others by mold in the home.
+If you have concerns, you should consult a healthcare provider if you feel your health has been affected by indoor mold.

 What health problems can be caused by mold?

-There are four kinds of health problems that come from exposure to mold: allergic illness, irritant effects, infection, and toxic effects.
-For people that are sensitive to molds, symptoms may occur such as nasal and sinus irritation or congestion, dry hacking cough, wheezing, skin rashes or burning, or watery, reddened eyes.
-People with severe allergies to molds may have more serious reactions, such as hay fever-like symptoms or shortness of breath.
-People with chronic illnesses or people with immune system problems may be more likely to get infections from certain molds, viruses, and bacteria.
-Molds can also trigger asthma attacks in persons with asthma.
-Headaches, memory problems, mood swings, nosebleeds, and body aches and pains are sometimes reported in mold complaints.
+There are four kinds of health problems that come from exposure to mold: allergic illness, irritant effects, infection and toxic effects.
+For people who are sensitive to molds, symptoms may occur such as nasal and sinus irritation or congestion, dry hacking cough, wheezing, skin rashes or burning, or watery, reddened eyes.
+People with severe allergies to molds may have more serious reactions, such as hay fever-like symptoms.
+People with weakened immune systems may be more likely to get infections from certain molds, viruses and bacteria.
+Molds can also trigger asthma attacks or cause development of asthma.
+Headaches, memory problems, mood swings, nosebleeds and body aches and pains are sometimes reported in mold complaints.
 The long-term presence of indoor mold may eventually become a problem.
 Please note, that allergic reactions to mold are common and can be immediate or delayed.

 How should mold be cleaned?